Archimedean Screw in Driven Chiral Magnets: Transport

 where $\phi=q z -\wscrew t$.
 We can then define $\vb{C}(\vb{r})=U(\vb{r})\vb{D}(\vb{r})$, such that $d^{{\dagger}}_{\uparrow},d^{{\dagger}}_{\downarrow}$ now create electrons with spins parallel and anti-parallel to the local time-dependent magnetization $\vb{n}$, respectively.
 Rewriting \cref{eq:lagrangianElectrons} in terms of $\vb{D},\vb{D}^{\dagger}$ and switching to Fourier space we obtain approximately

-Here we ignored some small static correction terms to $\epsilon_{\sigma, \vb{k}}$ and also spin-mixing terms of type $d^{\dagger}_{\uparrow}d_{\downarrow} $ which can be ignored because of the large splitting between the minority and majority-spin Fermi surfaces due to $J_H$.
+Here we ignored some small static correction terms to $\epsilon_{\sigma, \vb{k}}$ as well as spin-mixing terms of type $d^{\dagger}_{\uparrow}d_{\downarrow}$, which can be ignored because of the large splitting between the minority and majority-spin Fermi surfaces due to $J_H$.
 Importantly, the unitary transformation does not affect the potential scattering term $H_{\rm dis}$.

 Following the rotation by $U$, the only time-dependent term $H_1(t)$ in the Hamiltonian comes from spin orbit interactions.
 For $H_1=0$, we obtain electrons with $\epsilon_{\sigma\vb{k}}$ describing majority and minority electrons.
 Their Fermi surfaces are shifted by $\kpa= \pm k_0$ both due to the spin-orbit interactions and the rotation of the spins by the matrix $U$.